 Finishing off with some strokes set to Blending Mode Multiply, Opacity 50%.

 If you've followed my tutorials in the past, you'll know I finish off with a couple of moles to the face and skin.
-These are created using two layered brown transparent radial gradients set to Blending Mode Multiply.
-I hope you've enjoyed this months tutorial from myself and learnt one of the methods possible to creating curly hair.
+These are created using two-layered brown transparent radial gradients set to Blending Mode Multiply.
+I hope you've enjoyed this tutorial and learnt one of the methods possible for creating curly hair.